laravel/head/README.md

 })
 ```

+> [!NOTE]
-When adding Laravel Head to an existing Inertia application, remove any title suffix callbacks from `resources/js/app.tsx` and `resources/js/ssr.tsx` so Head can manage the final document title.
+> When adding Laravel Head to an existing Inertia application, remove any title suffix callbacks from `resources/js/app.tsx` and `resources/js/ssr.tsx` so Head can manage the final document title.

 The initial document is rendered by `@head`, hydrated on the client, and kept in sync on every Inertia visit.
 No client-side `<Head>` component or template is required.
 Globals are rendered once as static tags and excluded from the `head` prop; page-managed tags receive stable `data-inertia` keys so Inertia can update them during navigation.